-This simple and easy Breakfast Charcuterie Board Recipe has many great ideas for your breakfast and brunch charcuterie needs.
-With muffins, bacon, sausages, mini pancakes, fruit and more you can't go wrong!
+This simple and easy Breakfast Charcuterie Board Recipe has many ideas for your breakfast and brunch charcuterie needs.
+With muffins, bacon, sausages, mini pancakes, fruit and more you can't go wrong with this platter!
 It's the perfect option for keeping it simple and easy while entertaining.

 Breakfast and Brunch Charcuterie Boards are popular year round.
 They are great for baby showers, or brunch with friends or feeding visitors.